gkruiger/drivindave/README.md

 # drivindave
-Exploring neural networks and the genetic algorithm in a couple of my blogs:
+Exploring neural networks and the genetic algorithm in a couple of my blogs (all in Dutch):

 The post containing this code:
 - https://www.ontdeksels.nl/ontdeksel-22-daves-revenge/